abstractmath.org

 Names from other languages

 English is unusual among major languages in the number of technical words borrowed from other languages instead of being made up from native roots.
 We have some, listed under suggestive names.
 But how can you tell from looking at them what “parabola” or “homomorphism” mean?
+This applies to concepts named after people, too: The fact that “Hausdorff” is German for a village near an estate doesn’t tell me what a Hausdorff space is.

 The English word “carnivore” (from Latin roots) can be translated as “Fleischfresser” in German; to a German speaker, that word means literally “meat eater”.
 So a question such as “What does a carnivore eat” translates into something like, “What does a meat-eater eat?”
-(And do they do it in Grant’s tomb?)
-Similarly the word for “plane” (ebene) looks like “flat”.

 Chinese is another language that forms words in that way: see the discussion of “diagonal” in Julia Lan Dai’s blog.
 (I stole the carnivore example from her blog, too.)

 The result is that many technical words in English do not suggest their meaning at all to a reader not familiar with the subject.
-Of course, in the case of “carnivore” if you know Latin, French or Spanish you are likely to guess the meaning, but it is nevertheless true that English has a kind of elitist stratum of technical words that provide little or no clue to their meaning and Chinese and German do not.
+Of course, in the case of “carnivore” if you know Latin, French or Spanish you are likely to guess the meaning, but it is nevertheless true that English has a kind of elitist stratum of technical words that provide little or no clue to their meaning and Chinese and German do not, at least not so much.
+This is a problem in all technical fields, not just in math.

 Pronunciation

-In English-speaking countries until the early twentieth century, the practice was to pronounce a name from another language as if it were English, following the rules of Text Box: The older practice of pronunciation is explained by history: In 1100 AD, the rules of pronunciation of English, German and French, in particular, were remarkably similar.
+The older practice of pronunciation is explained by history: In 1100 AD, the rules of pronunciation of English, German and French, in particular, were remarkably similar.
 Over the centuries, the sound systems changed, and Englishmen, for example, changed their pronunciation of "Lagrange" so that the second syllable rhymes with "range", whereas the French changed it so that the second vowel is nasalized (and the "n" is not otherwise pronounced) and rhymes with the "a" in "father".

-German spelling and pronunciation
+German spelling

 Transliterations from Cyrillic

 The name of the Russian mathematician most commonly spelled "Chebyshev" in English is also spelled Chebyshov, Chebishev, Chebysheff, Tschebischeff, Tschebyshev, Tschebyscheff and Tschebyschef.
 (Also Tschebyschew in papers written in German.)
-The correct spelling of his name is Cyrillic spelling of Chebyshev, since he was Russian and the Russian language uses the Cyrillic alphabet.
 The only spelling in the list above that could be said to have some official sanction is “Chebyshev”, which is used by the Library of Congress.

 In spite of the fact that most of the transliterations show the last vowel to be an "e", the name in Russian is pronounced approximately "chebby-SHOFF", accent on the last syllable.
+Now, that is a ridiculous situation, and it is the transliterators who are ridiculous, not Russian spelling, which in spite of that peculiarity about the Cyrillic letter “e” is much more nearly phonetic than English spelling.

 Plurals